wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 In order to simplify the pull script, we prefer to have an <strong>instrumented Docker image</strong> that has the agent already installed.

 But we don't have Dave's <strgon>original create script</strong> to modify, so we <strong>create a new image</strong> in Docker Hub.

-We have shared all our scripts in <strong>GitHub</strong> so you can quickly and easily repeat what we're showing here.

 Also, Flood Element scripts in the GitHub repository provides a reference for those moving from Selenium, to demonstrate that Element scripts can handle all the challenges presented by JavaSript.